idia640/presentations/week07/PITCHME.md

 Note:

 Emotional arousal is a fundamental consideration in persuasion.
 Because of the brain pathways involved, and the implication of reward and drives, you need to delve into an understanding of motivations, if you are to engage your users.

 ---

-*How would you relate Damasio's theory of emotion to Kahneman's dual process theory?*

-Note:

-Would you imagine that emotion plays a larger role in System 1 decisions or System 2 decisions?

----